icaruszhu/foss/README.md

 ## Build a Static Personal Site with Jekyll
 - Jekyll allows you to build your own personal static website simply by writing pages in Markdown.
 It saves you from writing verbose HTML code.
 You can use Jekyll to build your site locally and host it on Github or similar software repository sites (e.g. GitLab).

-- *Programming Historian* provides a good tutorial about Jekyll and Github: https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages
+- *Programming Historian* provides a good tutorial on how to use Jekyll and Github: https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages

-- I have also written a brief tutorial with a simple template for the static site of a notional law student (whose name is "Tem Plate") https://github.com/icaruszhu/student-gh-page-template
+- I have also written a brief tutorial with a simple template for the personal site of a notional law student (whose name is "Tem Plate") https://github.com/icaruszhu/student-gh-page-template

 ## Suggested Readings